Welcome to BrightLocal’s latest Local Consumer Review Survey

 The average consumer expects to see 34 reviews before feeling able to trust the accuracy of a business’ star rating.
 And what’s more, 16% of consumers require 50+ reviews before trusting the average star rating.
 While a relatively small proportion of consumers expect to see a large number of reviews, failing to meet such expectations could mean losing out on a significant chunk of potential customers at the first hurdle.

-- 77% of consumers think that reviews older than 3 months aren’t relevant
+- 77% of consumers think that online reviews older than 3 months aren’t relevant

 - 18% of consumers only care about reviews submitted within the last two weeks